EternalDeiwos/hvz-signup/README.md

 # hvz-signup
-A placeholder mailing list signup website for Rhodes HvZ while
+A placeholder mailing list signup website for Rhodes HvZ while the main site is built.